|Amyotrophic Lateral Sclerosis (ALS)|

 Houston Methodist Neurological Institute is ranked #16 in U.S. News and World Report’s 2015 rankings for national hospitals in neurology and neurosurgery, we have reached this level of excellence by combining practiced skills with continuous learning and the cutting-edge research from the Houston Methodist Research Institute.

-Our physicians at Houston Methodist specialize in managing Lou Gehrig’s Disease (ALS) at the following convenient locations.
+Our physicians at Houston Methodist Neurological Institute specialize in managing ALS.